 Board of Directors

-From Our 56th Board Chair – Chief Governance Officer
+From Our 57th Board Chair – Chief Governance Officer

 Indigenous Acknowledgement: I acknowledge that we are in the traditional territory of the Coast Salish people, specifically the Kwantlen, Katzie, Kwikwetlem, Qayqayt, Semiahmoo and the Tsawwassen First Nations.
 As well, I acknowledge the Inuit and Metis Nations peoples who live and work on these territories.

-SURREY BOARD OF TRADE GLOBAL END (MISSION)
+SURREY BOARD OF TRADE GLOBAL ENDS

 The Surrey Board of Trade exists so that its members and the greater business community have a business climate conducive to their success which validates the use of membership fees.